 We have a wide selection of bird peanuts for all different species of bird.
 They are a highly nutritious and popular snack for birds.
 Peanuts are rich in calories, natural oils, protein, and give birds an energy boost, which is particularly useful when food is scarce.
 All our peanuts are packed with highly beneficial vitamins and minerals.
 Buy peanuts for birds online now, or find out more information below.

 Browse through our large range of wild bird peanuts.
 Peanuts attract many different birds including tits, woodpeckers, sparrows and siskins.
 Buy your peanuts in bulk by purchasing 25 kilogram bags, or order small amounts such as 1 or 2 kilogram bags.

 If you prefer, we also have peanut granules and pastes, which are just as tasty as the whole nuts.
 If you aren?t sure what to buy, contact our bird experts now for some helpful advice.

 We back our products with the highest standards of service, expert advice and the lowest prices.
 Our wild bird foods are available in different quantities to suit your needs and you benefit from free delivery on orders over £25.
 Your wild bird food can be delivered right to your door so you will always have the right foods to hand for when you need them.

-You will also discover a comprehensive range of wild bird feeders, feeding stations, bird houses, nesting boxes and bird baths here at Little Peckers.
+You will also discover a comprehensive range of wild bird feeders, Bird feeding station, Bird boxes, nesting boxes and bird baths and Bird tables here at Little Peckers.